marcellino-ornelas/create-components-react/README.md

     |
     |-- SideBar.js
     |
-    |--SideBar.css
+    |-- SideBar.css
     |
-    |--index.js
+    |-- index.js
     |
-    | -- sideBarItem
+    | -- SideBarItem
         |
-        |--- sideBarItem.js
+        |--- SideBarItem.js
         |
-        |--- sideBarItem.css
+        |--- SideBarItem.css
         |
         |--- index.js

 ## Tips

-Create Components React assumes that you want all path to a component name and the component name itself first character to be capitail.
-If you input a component name or any paths that use lower case chars it will turn itself to a capatailized version.
+Create Components React assumes that you want all paths to a component and the component's name first character to be uppercase.
+If you input a component name or any paths that use lowercase chars, this package will convert it to the uppercase version.
 Examples:

 `app` will turn into `App`